Samir-Kesare/OpsTree-Documentation-/Infra/Manual/Infrastructure Types/Mutable Infrastructure/README.md

 3. **Testing:** Implement testing practices, such as unit testing, integration testing, and end-to-end testing, to validate changes before deploying them to production.
 Automated testing pipelines can help streamline the testing process and ensure the reliability of infrastructure changes.

 ***
+## Conclusion

+Mutable infrastructure can be a suitable choice for organizations with traditional deployment practices.
+It offers granular control over individual components and configurations, allowing for targeted updates and customizations.

+However, Mutable infrastructure might not be the best fit for all scenarios.
+If you're making changes to several machines, it takes a lot of time.
+Also, the cleanup process is hectic.
+If you're continually deploying upgrades, a mutable infrastructure might not suit your operations.

+Ultimately, the decision to use mutable infrastructure should be based on your organization's specific requirements, preferences, and operational constraints.
+In cloud environments, you may come across immutable infrastructure more frequently due to its scalability and reliability feature.
+Therefore, consider your infrastructure needs and objectives carefully before determining the most suitable approach for your organization.

+***
 ## Contact Information

 |Vidhi Yadav                     | vidhi.yadhav.snaatak@mygurukulam.co